Hirbod-JORFlint/Language-Analysis/Stage_2/Swedish/README.md

 - Causality for Articles: Investigate if there’s a causal relationship between the structure of a word and its article.
 This could involve statistical tests or ml models.
 - Phonetic Analysis: The phonetics of a word, such as its sounds or pronunciation, might influence the choice of article.
 A phonetic analysis could reveal interesting patterns.
 - Influence of Dialects: Study the influence of different Swedish dialects on article usage.
 Dialects often have unique linguistic features.

+##### Acknowledgements

+I would like to express my appreciation to Jenny Myrdal, who provided invaluable insights into word genders and the idea of historical context of articles, which improved the aims of this project.